The ‘missing middle’ is a huge driver of the housing crisis. This Chicago developer wants to fix it

 Drew says the homes that Kinexx builds in its factory are virtually indistinguishable from the stick-built homes from the first phase of the project.
 “The finishes are typical of a market rate home.
 The construction, in my opinion, is superior because of the controlled environment,” he says.
 “The advantage to a developer like us is the exposure out at the job site is limited to basically about a 30-day period.”

 That’s made it easier for the project’s economics to work out, according to Drew, especially in a part of Chicago where developers have been less likely to build affordable family homes.
-Drew says his company is hoping to spur more of this type of development in East Garfield Park by entering a joint venture with a small, local Black-owned development company, Fain’s, which will have an ownership stake in one of the duplexes in this second phase of the project.
+Drew says his company is hoping to spur more of this type of development in East Garfield Park by entering a joint venture with a small, local, Black-owned development company, Fain’s, which will have an ownership stake in one of the duplexes in this second phase of the project.
 “In doing so, they would be able to hopefully learn the development process, establish their credit, and make a profit,” Drew says.